FRRouting/frr/doc/user/pim.rst

       To apply it immediately call `clear ip msdp peer A.B.C.D`.

+.. clicmd:: msdp originator-id A.B.C.D

+   Use the specified originator ID instead of the multicast RP group.

 .. clicmd:: msdp shutdown

    Shutdown the MSDP sessions in this PIM instance.